Vellorpavan/Face_attendance_system/README.md

 ## 📌 Overview

-**SVPCET AI Attendance System** is a full-stack academic management platform built to eliminate manual attendance bottlenecks in educational institutions.
+**Collage Face Attendance System** is a full-stack academic management platform built to eliminate manual attendance bottlenecks in educational institutions.
 It connects admins, teachers, and students through a single, unified interface — automating workflows that used to take hours.

 Built on **Supabase** for real-time data, **PostgreSQL** for reliable storage, and deployed on **Vercel** for zero-downtime access, this system is designed to scale with your institution.